Hushoffice

 Team-based furniture solutions like the hushSpot collaborative bench can help fuel today’s evolution toward inclusivity.

-Even small accessibility features can enhance inclusion significantly.
+Even small improvements in accessibility can significantly boost inclusion in the workspace.

-• Assistive software like screen readers, speech-to-text software, text-to-speech software, and voice recognition software
+• Supportive software, such as screen readers, voice-to-text and text-to-speech software, and speech recognition software

-• Closed captioning and real-time transcription services for video conference calls
+• Closed captioning and real-time transcription for video conferencing

-• Digital wayfinding kiosks with audio support, tactile maps, and mobile apps for accessible wayfinding
+• Interactive wayfinding kiosks equipped with audio assistance, tactile maps, and mobile applications enhancing the wayfinding experience

 HushWall mobile office divider